 NorwegianPytt Geddes was the first European to teach tai chi in Britain, holding classes atThe Place in London in the early 1960s.
 She had first encountered tai chi in Shanghai in 1948, and studied with Choy Hok Pang and his son Choy Kam Man (who both also taught in the United States) while living in Hong Kong in the late 1950s.[66]

-More traditional practitioners hold that the two aspects of health and martial arts make up the art'syin andyang.
-The "family" schools present their teachings in a martial art context, whatever the intention of their students.[66]
+Some practitioners interpret yin and yang as the two aspects of health and martial arts The "family" schools present their teachings in a martial art context, whatever the intention of their students.[67]

-Tai chi's health training concentrates on relieving stress on the body and mind.
-In the 21st century, tai chi classes that purely emphasize health are popular in hospitals, clinics, community centers and senior centers.
-Tai chi's low-stress training method for seniors has become better known.[67]
+Tai chi's health training concentrates on preservation through correct alignment relieves stress on the body and mind, it can relieve joint pain by allowing weight to transfer properly through good posture, and as an aerobic exercise requiring flexibility, strength, stamina, balance and coordination.
+In the 21st century, tai chi classes that purely emphasize health are popular in hospitals, clinics, community centres and senior centres.
+Tai chi's low-stress training method for seniors has become better known.[68][69]

 A Chinese woman performs Yang-style tai chi.